 The controller is responsible for configuring and controlling the codecs.
 Codecs advertize capabilities and a controller determines how they are used as described below.
-Note that the codec drivers are expected to perform their own initialization and shutdown, just like any other driver.
-The controller can control the codec's state, such as through the reset function, but is not required to get codecs to an initialized state.
+The controller can control the codec's state, such as through the reset function.
+A reset is required to get codecs to an initialized state.
+Note that the codec drivers are expected to perform their own shutdown, just like any other driver.

 Codecs are composite devices that provide the codec protocol to controllers.
 It is expected that only one controller uses a codec's protocol, and one controller may use multiple codecs at once.

 The simple-codec library facilitates writing and using simple codec drivers implementing the codec protocol.

 Many codec protocol operations are "fire-and-forget", i.e. they do not expect a

 reply.
 Codec protocol operations with a reply are not considered completed until

 the reply of the function is received, and not considered completed successfully

 A codec can be reset by a controller at any time by issuing the

 GetInfo function retrieves information from the codec including: